-8) After you chalk up your hands, make sure you escape the inevitable dust cloud that ensues.
+8) After you chalk up your hands, make sure to escape the inevitable dust cloud that ensures.
 There’s nothing tough or sexy about coughing out your lungs after sucking in chalk dust.
 I also recommend making sure you don’t rub your face after you’ve chalked up.
 White powder stains under your nose can cause concerned and befuddled looks on the faces of your fellow gym-goers.
 This only makes matters worse if you’re wound up from lifting heavy.

 9) Make sure your hair is out of your face, and tame those pesky fly-aways.
 You don’t want to have that creepy serial-killer eye twitch from a random hair tickling your cornea.
 Even worse is when you combine the psycho-twitch with fervent air puffs from the corner of your mouth.
 There’s no way you can focus on a tough exercise set with this annoying problem.
 Stray hairs be damned!

-10) If you’re wearing tight pants and you plan on squatting low, be aware!
+10) If you’re wearing tight pants and you plan on squatting – beware!
 Yep.
 This one actually happened to me.
 After a thorough warm-up I approached the bar for my first set of squats.
 I felt great that day; practically invincible.
 Everything was clicking, my form was great, and the weight felt exceptionally light.
 I was determined to dominate . . . no, no . . .
 I was going to annihilate that first set.
 I just knew I was going to set a new squat personal record.
 With exuding confidence I ducked under the bar, stepped back, and descended for my first rep. At the bottom I noticed my shorts were feeling a wee-bit tight.
 “Meh.
 No worries,” I thought as I descended for my second rep.

 All of a sudden as I hit my depth, “RRRRRRIP”.